6 Ideas for a Calendar Yearbookby Anna, 16 Dec 2020

 1. A Photo Calendar doesn’t have to contain only 13 photos.
 Each month can use a collage of photos that will incorporate all the most important events and memories.

-2. It’s a good idea to segregate your photos according to date and place them in the calendar so they match the months.
+2. It’s a good idea to separate your photos according to date and place them in the calendar so they match the months.
 This way you won’t have to caption each photo.

 3. The cover, although it’s not something you look at every day, is also an important part of the Calendar.
-A nice thing to do would be putting there a collage of twelve photos – one from each month of 2019.
+A nice thing to do would be to put a collage of twelve photos – one from each month of the year.

-The Calendar Yearbook is a collection of 2019 photos.
-We've learnt from experience that such personalised Calendars never end up in a bin at the end of the year.
+The Calendar Yearbook is a collection of the year's photos.
+We've learnt from experience that such personalized Calendars never end up in a bin at the end of the year.
 It would feel like throwing some precious photos away.
 Additionally, if you prepare a themed Calendar Yearbook it will make a great keepsake for years.

 1. Your Child’s First Year

 Time flies the fastest for those who have kids.
 Especially newborns.
 Sometimes it is possible to see the difference in only a couple of weeks.
 Every month the child learns new things and experiences adventures that for us – adults – seem hilarious.
 The first real dinner, getting onto a chair, fascination with everyday objects.
-Most of those moments have been perpetuated on photos, haven’t they?
-Now it’s enough to segregate them and create a keepsake for yourself and the child.
+Of course, you memorialized these moments on photos.
+Now it’s time to separate them and create a keepsake for yourself and the child.

 2. A New Flat

-Those who imagined that renovating a flat means changing the colours of the walls and replacing some old furniture are wrong.
+Those who imagine that renovating a flat means changing the colors of the walls and replacing some old furniture are wrong.
 Finishing your apartment (or maybe building a house) is like running a marathon – it takes long and you will get tired.
 Yet the final effect is worth all the effort and the pictures taken ‘before and after’ will compensate all of it.

 3. Sport achievements

 An idea for an avid sports fan, an amateur, a sportsperson or the sportsperson’s relative (e.g. the mother).
 The Sports Yearbook depicts the massive amount of work and effort put into achieving the goals.
-What kinds of photos to add to such a calendar?
+What kinds of photos do you add to such a calendar?
 They can be photos of:

 - trainings (together with the medals or a comparison of the results achieved throughout the year),